rahulgopinath/rahulgopinath.github.io/_posts/make.markdown

      echo hi
 ```

-You can ofcourse make it dependent on a variable `V`
+You can of course make it dependent on a variable `V`

 ```
 ifndef V